6 June 2019

 To improve the effectiveness of your campaign and clean your database, lookups provide information on any phone numbers from any country within seconds.
 Lookups remove invalid numbers, inactive or unrecognisable numbers, cutting the cost of your send and helping with compliance.

 A good campaign reveals how your customers engage with your content, enabling you to refine your next one.

-Using short URLs, which are unique trackable links, you can track your results with analytics.
+Using short trackable links that are unique to each recipient you can measure your results with analytics.
 A bulk send can provide a large amount of data that has the potential to reveal how to best create conversions and further improve sales.
 Find out valuable insights, such as which content and CTAs drive the greatest response.

 Bulk messaging is highly effective, but there are a range of elements to consider.
 With an experienced SMS provider, you can trust that your messages will be sent at the right time and to the right recipients.

 You may also like ...

 It’s 2020 and Mother’s Day is here yet again!
 Regardless of COVID-19, we've got 9 unique marketing ideas to get your ecommerce offers ready.Read more

 We’ve all heard the phrase, ‘hindsight is 20/20.’
 When COVID-19 unexpectedly arrived, it suddenly and unwittingly exposed the weaknesses in our soft commercial underbelly.
 That is, our inability to maintain business continuity...Read more

 3 May 2020

 When school returned in January, many educational providers such as schools, tertiary institutions and early childhood learning centres weren’t planning to dealt with the new reality of dealing with the social distancing requirements of COVID-19 and remote learning.Read more